-Democrats fight over healthcare in first U.S. presidential debate
+Democrats clash on healthcare in feisty first U.S. presidential debate

 The intensity of the exchanges, after six months of a relatively mild and dispute-free campaign, reflected the high stakes in what could be a make-or-break moment for some of the contenders struggling to be noticed in the field of more than 20 candidates.

-All 10 participants in the first encounter had an opportunity to step out of the shadow cast by front-runners Joe Biden and Sanders, who are scheduled to take the stage on Thursday night.
+All 10 participants in the first encounter had an opportunity to step out of the shadow cast by front-runners Joe Biden and Sanders, who are scheduled to take the stage on Thursday night with eight other contenders.

-Warren, gaining strength in opinion polls, was the headliner on the opening night.
-She was joined onstage by nine other candidates, including U.S. Senators Cory Booker and Amy Klobuchar and O’Rourke.
+Warren was the headliner on the opening night.
+She was joined onstage by nine other candidates, including U.S. Senators Cory Booker and Amy Klobuchar.

 Washington state Governor Jay Inslee said he was the only candidate on the stage that had passed a public healthcare option and a law protecting a woman’s right to reproductive health and health insurance.